What should I watch for?

 If you are going to have surgery or any other procedures, tell your doctor you are taking this medicine.

 Do not become pregnant while taking this medicine or for 6 months after the last dose.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 3 months after stopping it.
+Do not donate sperm while taking this medicine and for 3 months after you stop taking this medicine.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
 Women who are able to become pregnant should use effective birth control during treatment and for at least 6 months after receiving the last dose.
 Talk to your healthcare provider about birth control methods that may be right for you.
 Do not breast-feed an infant while taking this medicine or for 1 month after the last dose.

 Side Effects to watch for